chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/elemental/earth-elemental.md

 aliases: ["Earth Elemental"]
 ---
 # Earth Elemental
 *Source: Monster Manual p.
-124, Tasha's Cauldron of Everything.
+124, Mythic Odysseys of Theros, Tasha's Cauldron of Everything.
 Available in the SRD and the Basic Rules.*

 An earth elemental plods forward like a walking hill, club-like arms of jagged stone swinging at its sides.
 Its head and body consist of dirt and stone, occasionally set with chunks of metal, gems, and bright minerals.